nanoframework/nanoFirmwareFlasher/README.md

 ### Welcome to the .NET **nanoFramework** firmware flasher tool repository

 This repo contains the nano firmware flasher tool.
-It's a [.NET Core CLI Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) that allows flashing a .NET **nanoFramework** target with nanoBooter, nanoCLR, managed application or backup files.
+It's a [.NET Core Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) that allows flashing a .NET **nanoFramework** target with a firmware image (nanoBooter and nanoCLR), the application deployment (all assemblies required to run a .NET application) and restore previously saved deployment images.
 Is part of .NET **nanoFramework** toolbox, along with other various tools that are required in .NET **nanoFramework** development, usage or repository management.

 It makes use of several 3rd party tools: